hemasatyadevi/Bash-scripting/README.md

 # Bash-scripting
-Bash- scripting with some egs
+Bash- scripting with some examples.